AnyBody/anybody-tutorial/Muscle_modeling/lesson1.md

 Like other classes in AnyScript, muscles are not drawn in the Model View window unless you specifically ask for it.
-When you load the model and run the SetInitialConditions study you will get the following picture (if your model does not load, and you cannot find the error, {download}`click here to download a model that works <Downloads/MuscleDemo.1.any>`):
+When you load the model and run the SetInitialConditions study you will get the following picture (if your model does not load, and you cannot find the error, {download}`clickhere to download a model that works <Downloads/MuscleDemo.1.any>`):

 ![simple model with muscle](_static/lesson1/image4.jpeg)